pathakmrityunjaykumar/Movie-Listing-Site/README.md

-************create the web app*************** first give the haeding after that give the search bar to search the movie
+************create the web app*************** first give the heading after that give the search bar to search the movie
->that search bar give to the api http link with chages of search value($(searchValue)
+>that search bar give to the api http link with changes of search value($(searchValue)
->link with favorite page and give the botton on the movies for adding favorite
+>link with favourite page and give the button on the movies for adding favourite
->link with the remove on favorite for removimg the favorite movies
+>link with the remove on favourite for removimg the favourite movies
 >as i make the site

 **please make components folder and five file(AddFavorites.js,MoviesList.js,MoviesListHeading.js,RemoveFavourit.js,searchbox.js) import as i give